 Visitor Information Murtoa

-Murtoa is located within the vast Wimmera Tourism mecca, which includes one of Victoria’s top attractions, the fabulous Grampians region and Hall’s Gap, less than 1 hour’s pleasant drive away.
+Murtoa is located within the vast Wimmera Tourism mecca, which includes one of Victoria’s top attractions, the fabulous Grampians region and Halls Gap, less than 1 hour’s pleasant drive away.
 To the North and West are the renowned Wyperfeld and Little Desert National Parks.
+Murtoa is within the heart of the Yarriambiack Silo Art Trail which celebrates regional Australia in a modern and accessible artistic context.
+Murtoa invites you to include its township in the Silo Journey and experience the wonder that this town provides.

 Murtoa is Aboriginal for ‘Home of the Lizard’, and you will find lizards all over the place.
 Murtoa has wonderful facilities, schools and pools, and a static population of around 1000, including adjacent farmers.
 Known as ‘Lakeside Town’, Murtoa embraces its precious Lake Marma, widely recognised as one of the state’s most picturesque.

 Murtoa itself is home to three Heritage Victoria listed assets, namely the amazing Stick Shed (a massive Grain Store built using 560 tree trunks), the Water Tower Museum, and the oldest Native street planting in Victoria – featuring a double row of Kurrajong trees in Comyn Street.
 Few small towns can boast one Victorian Heritage listing, but three!
-The Murtoa Visitor Information Centre is a valuable source of information for your journey in and around Murtoa.
+The Murtoa Visitor Information Centre located at the Murtoa Neighbourhood House at 36-38 McDonald Street, Murtoa, is a valuable source of information for your journey in and around Murtoa.
 You can also contact the Murtoa Historical Society for interesting information and hints and tips on how best to enjoy the history of our town!

 Not only that, but we also have the Heritage listed Longerenong Homestead only a short drive to the South – a stunning two-storey Gothic mansion built in 1862.
 It has undergone much restoration in recent times, but is only open to the public rarely, being a private residence.
 It is partly visible from the adjacent Burnt Clay road.